 Instructions

-- Measure egg whites, adding or removing whites as needed to equal 1-1/2 cups.
-Place in a mixing bowl; let stand at room temperature for 30 minutes.
+- Measure egg whites, adding or removing whites as needed to equal 1 1/2 cups.
+Place in a mixing bowl and let stand at room temperature for 30 minutes.

 - Meanwhile, sift confectioners' sugar and flour together three times; set aside.

-- Add cream of tartar, extracts and salt to egg whites; beat on high speed.
-Gradually add sugar, beating until sugar is dissolved and stiff peaks form.
+- Add the cream of tartar, both extracts, and the salt to the egg whites and beat on high speed using an electric mixer.
+Gradually add the granulated sugar, beating until sugar is dissolved and stiff peaks form.

-- Fold in flour mixture, 1/4 cup at a time.
-Gently spoon into an ungreased 10-in. tube pan.
-Cut through batter with a knife to remove air pockets.
+- Fold the flour mixture into the egg white mixture, 1/4 cup at a time.
+Gently spoon into an ungreased 10 inch tube pan.
+Cut through the batter with a knife to remove air pockets.

-- Bake at 350 degrees F for 40-45 minutes or until cake springs back when lightly touched.
-Immediately invert pan; cool completely before removing cake from pan.
+- Bake at 350 degrees F for 40-45 minutes or until the cake springs back when lightly touched.
+Immediately invert the pan.
+Cool completely before removing the cake from the pan.

 Expert Tips & FAQs